v-research/knowledgezero/source/_posts/all-work-and-no-play-makes-xss.md

 *Us, thinking:* Sure, that's, for example, when I fill in a form searching for ``<script>alert("reflectedXSS”)</script>`` and then the page "visualizes” the entry you searched for.

 ## Specchio Riflesso chi lo dice sa di esserlo.[*]
-[*]the title "Specchio Riflesso chi lo dice sa di esserlo." is in Italian and refers to a childish mockery like "boing flip"
+[*]the title "Specchio Riflesso chi lo dice sa di esserlo" is in Italian and refers to a childish mockery like "boing flip"

 ![](./specchioriflesso.jpeg)